home-iq/dev-team-stats-tracker/docs/n8n-template-processor.md

 When presenting available times:

-1. If there are times available for Today:
+1. For any day (Today, Tomorrow, or future dates):
-   - Present just a few times to start from Today's list
+   - Present just a few times to start from the day's list
    - Use simple time format (e.g., "9:30am") without restating the timezone
-   - If there's only one time, use singular wording ("I have one time available at 9:30am")
+   - If there's only one time available for a day, use singular wording ("The soonest I have availability is [day reference], at 9:30am")
-   - If there are multiple times, use plural wording ("I have times available at 9:30am, 10:00am, and 11:00am")
+   - If there are multiple times, use plural wording ("The soonest I have availability is [day reference], at 9:30am, 10:00am, and 11:00am.
+Would any of those work for you?")
    - Ask if any of those times work
-   - If none work, present a few more times from Today
-   - Only move to Tomorrow's times after you've offered all of Today's times

-2. If there are no times for Today but there are times for Tomorrow:
-   - Start by saying "I don't have any availability today, but I have times available tomorrow"
-   - Present just a few times to start from Tomorrow
-   - Follow the same format as above
-   - If none work, present a few more times from Tomorrow
+   - If none work, present a few more times from the same day
-   - Only move to the next day after offering all times from Tomorrow
+   - Only move to the next day after you've offered all times from the current day

-3. If there are no times for Today or Tomorrow, but there are times for future dates:
+2. If there are times available for Today:
-   - Start by saying "The soonest I have availability is [day], [month] [date]" (e.g., "The soonest I have availability is Monday, June 19")
-   - Present just a few times to start from that day
-   - Follow the same format as above
-   - If none work, present a few more times from that day
-   - Only move to the next day after offering all times from the current day
-   - Use the same format as in the examples: "For Monday, June 19, I have availability at 9:00am, 10:00am, and 11:00am.
+   - Use "Today (Thursday, June 15)" as the day reference
+   - Example: "The soonest I have availability is Today (Thursday, June 15), at 9:00am, 10:00am, and 11:00am.
 Would any of those work for you?"

+3. If there are no times for Today but there are times for Tomorrow:
+   - Use "Tomorrow (Friday, June 16)" as the day reference
+   - Example: "The soonest I have availability is Tomorrow (Friday, June 16), at 9:00am, 10:00am, and 11:00am.
+Would any of those work for you?"

+4. If there are no times for Today or Tomorrow, but there are times for future dates:
+   - Use the full day name and date as the reference (e.g., "Monday, June 19")
+   - Example: "The soonest I have availability is Monday, June 19, at 9:00am, 10:00am, and 11:00am.
+Would any of those work for you?"

-4. For all scenarios, continue this pattern for subsequent days:
+5. For all scenarios, continue this pattern for subsequent days:
    - Always present times in small groups (just a few at a time)
    - Only move to the next day after offering all times from the current day
-   - Use a conversational tone, such as:
-     * "For Today (Thursday, June 15), I have availability at 9:00am, 10:00am, and 11:00am.
-Would any of those work for you?"
-     * "For Tomorrow (Friday, June 16), I have availability at 9:00am, 10:00am, and 11:00am.
-Would any of those work for you?"
-     * "For Monday, June 19, I have availability at 9:00am, 10:00am, and 11:00am.
-Would any of those work for you?"

-5. Unless we're within a few days of January 1st, you don't need to say the year when listing available start times because the user will know what year it is.
+6. Unless we're within a few days of January 1st, you don't need to say the year when listing available start times because the user will know what year it is.

-6. If there are no available times at all, apologize and let them know you will have a sales team member reach out personally to help them.
+7. If there are no available times at all, apologize and let them know you will have a sales team member reach out personally to help them.

 When the lead selects a time, use the corresponding timestamp that appears after the dash (-) character next to their selected time in the correct timezone section.
 For example, if they select a time like "7:00am" from the PACIFIC TIME section, you would use the specific timestamp that appears after the dash for that exact time (e.g., "2023-06-15T07:00:00-07:00") in the PACIFIC TIME section (not from any other timezone section).